datapunchorg/starfish/starfish-server/README.md

 1. Run `mvn clean package` to build the jar file
 2. Edit file `starfish-server/config.yml` to use your own configure values
+3. Config your local AWS environment to make sure having permission to do EMR operations
-3. Start server with `java -jar starfish-server/target/starfish-server-1.0-SNAPSHOT.jar server starfish-server/config.yml`
+4. Start server with `java -jar starfish-server/target/starfish-server-1.0-SNAPSHOT.jar server starfish-server/config.yml`
-1. To check that your server is running, browse url `http://localhost:8080/starfish/v1/`
+5. To check that your server is running, browse url `http://localhost:8080/starfish/v1/`

 Health Check
 ---